inwenis/blog/post2_slack_http_exercise/exercise.md

 At my company consultants used to exchange code on pastebin.
 We obviously don't want our code publicly available on pastebin.
-We have exported our slack workspace and the task is to fine all suspicous links.
+We have exported our slack workspace and the task is to find all suspicious links.

 I can't share the actual slack export so for this exercise we use a sample slack export.